pftaylor61/migdaloz/README.md

 Migdal Oz is a fully featured theme, built on the framework of the OCWS theme Qohelet.
 It was programmed from the Shutterbug theme.

 SPECIALNOTE: The Migdal Oz theme was programmed from the Shutterbug theme, which was obtained from <a title="Coffee Cup Software" href="https://themes.coffeecup.com/shutterbug.html">CoffeeCup Software</a>.

+## Version 1.1.0
+* Full support for Woocommerce and Classic Commerce has been added.
+* Also, the display for featured images in pages and posts has been improved.

 ## Version 1.0.2
 Minor edits to suit a website